dgraph-io/dgraph/wiki/content/deploy/index.md

 On EC2/GCE instances, the recommended minimum is 8GB.
 It's recommended to set `-lru_mb` to one-third of RAM size.

 You could also decrease memory usage of Dgraph by setting `--badger.vlog=disk`.

+#### Too many open files

+If you see an log error messages saying `too many open files`, you should increase the per-process file descriptors limit.

+During normal operations, Dgraph must be able to open many files.
+Your operating system may set by default a open file descriptor limit lower than what's needed for a database such as Dgraph.

+On Linux and Mac, you can check the file descriptor limit with `ulimit -n -H` for the hard limit and `ulimit -n -S` for the soft limit.
+The soft limit should be set high enough for Dgraph to run properly.
+A soft limit of 65535 is a good lower bound for a production setup.
+You can adjust the limit as needed.

 ## See Also